-As a general rule, VP are acquired exclusively through the play of cards and the conquest of some specific objectives on the map, and the successful siege or defense of fortifications (in this game, among others for example, the fortress port of Tobruk).
+As a general rule, VP are acquired exclusively through the play of cards and the conquest of some specific objectives on the map, and the successful siege or defense of fortifications.

 On map, gains for a side are often lost by the other side, but not systematically (as one side could value an objective importantly whereas the other considers it as not significant).